scottgit/mentor-me/README.md

         export default Modal

         ```
     2. Be able to attach the modal to a trigger component (a button, etc.), to cause the modal to show.
-This was done with another component (with a default to a `button`):
+This was done with another wrapper component (with a default child set to a `button` element as the trigger).
+There was a little challenge to add an `onClick` event for the `setShowModal` when an actual element was passed since React makes that element a non-extensible object:
         ```js
         import React, {useContext} from 'react';
         import  Modal, {ModalProvider, ModalContext}  from '../Includes/Modal';